All Episodes

 Were they receiving special favors?

-I'll give you just one example beyond uranium one, which seems, by the way, to be very compelling and persuasive.
+I'll give you just one example beyond Uranium One, which seems, by the way, to be very compelling and persuasive.

-And then suddenly her foundation receives an enormous donation from UBS and her husband receives a rather extraordinarily sizable payment for a speech, again, from the bank.
+And then suddenly, her foundation receives an enormous donation from UBS, and her husband receives a rather extraordinarily sizable payment for a speech, again, from the bank.

 Last question for Sarah.

-Where is this all going from here?
+Where is this all going from here, and especially your investigations?

-And I'm not this investigation is ongoing.
+Well, it is, it's difficult, and I'm not, this investigation is ongoing.

-Um I have a lot to share with the public.
+Um, I have a lot to share with the public.

-Uh this is a very important story, and it doesn't just deal with money, it deals with the national security of the United States, and uh it is something that I think is imperative that either a special counsel or the attorney general himself uh make it a priority.
+This is a very important story, and it doesn't just deal with money, it deals with the national security of the United States.

 Make this a priority.